Polylux

 and that only the names and kinds of ice cream change.

-To avoid such movement and only subsitute certain parts of content, you can use
+To avoid such movement and only substitute certain parts of content, you can use

 the #alternatives